-The curriculum is based on the Word of God.
-The Word is the origin, the motivator, and the goal of all true learning.
-Curriculum materials are chosen to incline the learner toward the values of classical education-truth, goodness, and beauty-as appropriate to the grammar and dialectical stages of the trivium and classical pedagogical principles.
+Curriculum at Our Savior Lutheran School is grounded on the firm foundation of God's Word, which is the origin, the motivator, and the goal of all true learning.
+Curriculum materials are chosen that support this goal and that embrace the three-fold values of classical education - truth, goodness, and beauty.